holatuwol/lps-dockerfiles/LPS-57166/README.rst

 13. Open a New Incognito window and click on the Sign In link
 14. Sign in as the default CAS user, username ``casuser``, password ``Mellon``
 15. Accept the Terms of Use

+**Note**: After the error, you will need to delete the casuser and recreate them in order to reproduce the error again.
+If you are signed out and need to login as the test user, you will need to access the login portlet directly via http://localhost:8080/?p_p_id=com_liferay_login_web_portlet_LoginPortlet&p_p_state=maximized